 There is a possibility that your solar energy system could increase the price of your homeowners policy because of the value they add to your home, you may need to add additional coverage.

-Solar installation is not a DIY process and does require a professional solar installer.
+Solar installation is not a DIY process and does require a professional solar installer in Fort Wayne, IN.
 Some of the less common roof designs may require special installation to secure the panels.
 Only a licensed installer will know what is required.